ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - g - MongoDB - MongoDB Compass CRUD Operations.md

   4. Navigate to "Schema" tab.
     - there we can find stats of the schema of our documents
+    - LT: Update the type of one document (ex. change year to string)
     - takover: *documents of the same collection can have a different schemas*